Continuous Renal Replacement Therapy Course 2025

-The Southeast Chapter of SCCM is excited to host a one day in-person CRRT (Continuous Renal Replacement Therapy) Academy to clinicians in the Southeast region!
-This year, the course is scheduled to be on Thursday, May 8, 2025; which is the day BEFORE the Southeastern Critical Care Summit.
+The Southeast Chapter of SCCM is excited to host a half day, in-person CRRT didactic course to clinicians in the Southeast region!

 Poster Session 2025